 Millions of Americans have a little fun playing slot machines now and then, buying state lottery tickets, or betting on horse races or other sporting activities.
 For some, though, gambling is an addiction that can be as intense and harmful as an addiction to alcohol or drugs.
 One national survey estimated that about two million Americans have experienced some gambling-related problems.

-If gambling is a problem for you or a loved one, I would like to recommend Change Your Gambling, Change Your Life, a new book from Harvard Health Publications.
+If gambling is a problem for you or a loved one, I would like to recommend Change Your Gambling, Change Your Life, a new book from Harvard Health Publishing.
 This research-based guide was written by Dr. Howard Shaffer, a pioneer in the field of gambling addiction who directs the Division on Addictions at Harvard-affiliated Cambridge Health Alliance.
 His coauthors include Ryan Martin, PhD, John Kleschinsky, MPH, and Liz Neporent, MA.

 Change Your Gambling, Change Your Life offers a series of self-help tests to evaluate the depth of a person’s gambling problem and analyze its context.
 The book includes a toolbox of practical strategies and approaches to control the urge to gamble, and advice for avoiding slips and backslides.